Themodernwar/lucky7/README.md

 ### Configuration

 The `~/.lucky7/config.yml` file contains reputation settings.
-You can provide API keys for VirusTotal or AlienVault OTX and adjust how long reputation history is stored:
+You can provide API keys for VirusTotal or AlienVault OTX, and adjust how long the reputation history is stored:

 ```yaml